42north/ubuntu-xenial-dcp-dockerfile/README.md

 ### .NET Core Project Compatibility
-Applications using this environment should use the following Framework entry in the `project.json`
+Applications using this environment for deployment should use the following Framework entry in the `project.json`

 ```json
 "frameworks": {